bloom-lang/bud-sandbox/chat/p2p-ft-chat.md

 In this short demo, we'll evolve that toy chat server into a distributed system that is *decentralized* and *fault-tolerant*.
-When we're done, we'll have a chat program that behaves essentially the same as the original, except that 1) all nodes can play the role of client or server, and 2) when the server node fails, one of the clients can assume its role.
+When we're done, we'll have a chat program that behaves essentially the same as the original, except that 1) all nodes can play the role of client or server, and 2) when the server node fails, one of the clients automatically assumes its role.

 Tweaks
 ---------